evkx/evkx.github.io/content/models/genesis/gv60/GV60_AWD/_index.md

 ---
 title: Genesis GV60 AWD
 linktitle: "GV60 AWD"
 description: "Genesis GV60 AWD is an all-electric SUV with a WLTP range of up to 470 km (292 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true